dieffrei/apex-hawk/index.md

 The purpose of apex hawk is to facilitate code best practices.
 It was born in an attempt to apply Domain Driven Design concepts.

-## Building blocks
+## Implementing Building blocks
-An application can be composed by smaller chunks and is called building blocks:

-- ### Domains objects
+- ### Entities
-  Domain object are abstractions on top of SObjects.
+  Entity object are abstractions on top of SObjects.
   To create a Domain object just extend Entity class.
   Entity instances are persisted to database using SFTransaction (ApexHawk UnitOfWork implementation).
   Only changed field values are persisted to database.